horar/strata-host-core/host/libs/couchbaselite/Readme.md

 #Couhbase-lite-cpp library
 This library depends on couchbase-lite-core.
-Note: This is tested on Mac OS.
+Note: This is tested on Mac OS and (Windows built using Visual Studio).

 Since couchbase-lite-core is submodule of this library please run:
 `git submodule update --init --recursive`